You are here

 - imply efficacy based on scientific evidence for the medicine, for example: 'clinically tested'

 - use specialist terminology that belongs to a different paradigm, for example: 'damp heat' is a specific Chinese medicine term and would be inappropriate for an Ayurvedic medicine

-- include indications that require scientific substantiation, for example: 'assists to increase bone density by 10%'; or
+- include indications that require scientific substantiation, for example: 'assists to increase bone density by 10%'; or'

-- refer to conditions that cannot be diagnosed within the specified paradigm, for example: 'Traditionally used in Chinese medicine to increase bone mineral density' is inappropriate as increased bone mineral density cannot be monitored or determined without conventional medical intervention.
+- refer to conditions that cannot be diagnosed within the specified paradigm, for example: 'Traditionally used in Chinese medicine to increase bone mineral density' is inappropriate as increased bone mineral density cannot be monitored or determined without conventional medical intervention

 If you are aware that there is conflicting evidence between the history of traditional use and contemporary scientific evidence for your medicine, then it is advisable to include a statement to this effect in any labelling and advertising associated with the medicine, for example: 'this traditional use is not supported by scientific evidence'.
 This will ensure that the advertised information relating to your medicine is truthful, valid and not misleading.

-In deciding your traditional indication, ask yourself
+In choosing your traditional indication, ask yourself:

 - Are the terms used to describe your indication the same as those in your evidence of traditional use?

 - If the terms are different from those in the evidence of traditional use, can you justify the change?